Frequently Asked Questions: NC Extension Master Gardener Program

 Is the training offered in the evening?

 Extension Gardener volunteer classes are offered in the evening as well as morning.
 These classes are open to everyone and cover a wide range of gardening knowledge.
 Here is a schedule for 2020 Extension Gardener Classes.

 The volunteer skills portion of Extension Master Gardener volunteer training is only offered in the daytime because that is when we most need volunteers to assist with our programs – during regular office hours, Monday – Friday, 8 a.m.–5 p.m.

 Is there a fee?

 The total cost for Union County Extension Master Gardener Volunteer training is $190.
 The cost includes $40 for the Extension Gardener Spring Class series plus $175 for the Fall Core training which includes expenses directly related to course delivery including name tags, training materials, and supplies, as well as a $50 program development fee per trainee that is assessed by NC State University.
 This program development fee is the sole funding source for the statewide Extension Master Gardener volunteer program (staff, website maintenance, program development, etc.).
 The Extension Gardener Spring Class fee is paid in the spring, while the remaining $150 is due with the application.
 Master Gardener volunteer trainees may also purchase a hardback, full-color copy of NC State Extension Gardener Handbook.
-The Handbook is also available as an e-book or can be viewed online for free, but many prefer having a hard copy as well.
+The Handbook is also available as an e-book or can be viewed online for free, but many prefer having a hard copy.

 What is the volunteer commitment?